fpereiro/gotoB/readme.md

 gotoв is fully deterministic:

-- The ids of responders and reactive views are generated with a counter, so that if the app code is also deterministic, the same responders and views will have the same ids when re-running the app.
+- The ids of responders and reactive views are generated with a counter that gets incremented by one each time a reactive view is created, so that if the app code is also deterministic, the same responders and views will have the same ids when re-running the app.
 This is very helpful for debugging.
 - The entire redraw flow (including the diff) is deterministic as well and will generate the same result, through the same operations, when re-running the app.

 To quickly detect which DOM elements belong to reactive views, gotoв marks their id with the letter `в` followed by a number.
 This allows `B.unmount` to eliminate the responders of deleted views and `B.prediff` to know when to reference the lith of a nested reactive view.